Android 13 introduces granular storage permissions and the photo picker tool for accessing media files

 To access media files that other apps have created, you must declare the appropriate storage-related permissions.
 The following code snippet demonstrates how to declare the appropriate storage permissions:

-If you request both the READ_MEDIA_IMAGES permission and the READ_MEDIA_VIDEO permission at the same time, only one system permission dialog appears.
+permission at the same time, only one system permission dialog appears.

-If the user previously granted your app the READ_EXTERNAL_STORAGE permission, the system automatically grants granular media permissions to your app.
+permission, the system automatically grants granular media permissions to your app.

 I hope this article has helped you.
 If it did, don’t forget to add a comment below and share this article